Fatimazza/notesapp-backend-hapi/README.md

 http://notesapp-v1.dicodingacademy.com/
 ```

+**It's Recommended** to open the URL using Firefox Browser

-After open the web, click Change URL to change to our Local URL
+After open the web, click `Change URL` to change to our Local URL

 ### Stopping Project